-- 11.8.
+11.8.
 Prevention of accidents is the best means for avoiding potential exposures.
-Requirement 15 of GSR Part 3 [1] establishes requirements based on good engineering practice, defence in depth, and facility based arrangements to achieve this. - 11.9.
+Requirement 15 of GSR Part 3 [1] establishes requirements based on good engineering practice, defence in depth and facility based arrangements to achieve this.

+11.9.
 Although prevention of accidents is the first priority, events that would necessitate protective actions or other response actions could still occur.
-The operating organization is required to have an emergency plan and procedures prepared in advance, for the goals of emergency response to be achieved and for the emergency response to be effective: (see para.
-3.42 of GSR Part 3 [1] and Requirement 23 of GSR Part 7 [10].
-Recommendations on considerations to be taken into account in an emergency plan are provided in GS-G-2.1 [12]. - 11.10.
-Notices outlining the procedures for notification of an emergency and activation of the emergency response should be clearly and visibly posted in locations where they might be needed, and persons should be trained in these procedures. - 11.11.
-Emergency procedures should, as appropriate, include instructions for the following: - (a) Notification Initiating notification of an emergency and activation of activating the emergency response; - (b) Taking protective actions including evacuation; - (c) CommunicationCommunicating and coordinationcoordinating with response organizations: - (d) Identifying the nature and extent of external support, requesting and obtaining off-site support (e.g. from emergency services, health officials and radiation protection specialists-: see para.
-11.12); - (e) Obtaining details on the radiological characteristics of the emergency, associated non-radiological aspects when relevant, and prognostics regarding the development of the emergency including onsite/onsite/ and of the emergency, associated non-radiological aspects when relevant, and prognostics regarding the development of the emergency including onsite/onsite/ and offsite/off-site/ consequences; - (f) Establishing a cordoned off area and access control; - (g) Implementing actions to protect site personnel and emergency workers in accordance with the emergency plan;

-- (h) Determining details for communication with the public; - (i) Providing appropriate medical attention or treatment to affected individuals.
+The operating organization is required to have an emergency plan and procedures prepared in advance, for the goals of emergency response to be achieved and for the emergency response to be effective (see para.
+3.42 of GSR Part 3 [1] and Requirement 23 of GSR Part 7 [10]).
+Recommendations on considerations to be taken into account in an emergency plan are provided in GS-G-2.1 [12].

+11.10.
+Notices outlining the procedures for notification of an emergency and activation of the emergency response should be clearly and visibly posted in locations where they might be needed, and persons should be trained in these procedures.

+11.11.
+Emergency procedures should, as appropriate, include instructions for the following:

+- (a) Initiating notification of an emergency and activating the emergency response; - (b) Taking protective actions including evacuation; - (c) Communicating and coordinating with response organizations; - (d) Identifying the nature and extent of external support, requesting and obtaining off-site support (e.g. from emergency services, health officials and radiation protection specialists; see para.
+11.12); - (e) Obtaining details on the radiological characteristics of the emergency, associated non-radiological aspects when relevant, and prognostics regarding the development of the emergency including on-site and off-site consequences; - (f) Establishing a cordoned off area and access control; - (g) Implementing actions to protect site personnel and emergency workers in accordance with the emergency plan; - (h) Determining details for communication with the public; - (i) Providing appropriate medical attention or treatment to affected individuals.

-The operating organization of the research and educationeducational facility or activity should consult relevant experts (e.g. a qualified expert on radiation protection) and organizations when developing the emergency plan and procedures.
+The operating organization of the research and educational facility or activity should consult relevant experts (e.g. a qualified expert on radiation protection) and organizations when developing the emergency plan and procedures.

-- 11.12.
+11.12.
 Implementation of the emergency plan and procedures may involve off-site support (e.g. off-site response organizations, emergency services and radiological assessor4).
-The emergency plan for a research or educationeducational facility should set out detailed arrangements for obtaining such off-site support.
-When off-site response organizations (i.e., emergency services such as -firefighters-and, rescue brigades, and ambulance services) provide support on-the site, they should be informed of the presence of radioactive material and, where appropriate, radioactive waste.
-Access to evacuated areas should be assessed by the radiation protection officer or, where appropriate, by the radiological assessor5.
-Irrespective of the radiological situation, lifesaving actions should be prioritized and promptly implemented. - 11.13.
-In accordance with para.
-6.19 of GSR Part 7 [10], the operating organization is required to submit its emergency plan to the regulatory body for approval.
-This should be done when applying for an authorization and whenever the emergency plan is revised. - 11.14.
-Paragraph 6.36 of GSR Part 7 [10] states:
+The emergency plan for a research or educational facility should set out detailed arrangements for obtaining such off-site support.
+When off-site response organizations (i.e. emergency services such as firefighters, rescue brigades and ambulance services) provide support on the site, they should be informed of the presence of radioactive material and, where appropriate, radioactive waste.
+Access to evacuated areas should be assessed by the radiation protection officer or, where appropriate, by the radiological assessor.
+Irrespective of the radiological situation, lifesaving actions should be prioritized and promptly implemented.